Malicious Pseudo-Ranging and Localization of Static LOS Wireless Users via Downlink Modulation Classification and Uplink Refinement: Conclusion

 \section{Conclusion}

-This paper argues that the openness of wireless cellular (3GPP Releases 16-20) and WLAN (IEEE 802.11ax) standards could make them vulnerable to various kinds of malicious attacks by adversaries.
-Specifically, this work demonstrates how an eavesdropper can passively localize a user in a cellular or WiFi network through a two-phase attack.
+This paper argues that the openness of wireless cellular (3GPP Releases 16-20) and WLAN (IEEE 802.11xx) standards could make them vulnerable to various kinds of malicious attacks by adversaries.
+Specifically, this work demonstrates how an eavesdropper can passively localize a stationary LOS user in a cellular or WiFi network through a two-phase attack.
 By intercepting downlink communication and utilizing modulation classification, the eavesdropper can estimate the user's location within a ring.
 In the second phase, more precise localization is achieved by analyzing the user's uplink data.
 Our simulations validate the effectiveness of this attack in single-user, multi-user, and multiple-antenna scenarios.
-While this attack currently applies to line-of-sight conditions, future research could extend it to non-line-of-sight scenarios, posing broader security risks to wireless networks.
+While this attack currently applies to LOS conditions with stationary UEs, future research could extend it to NLOS scenarios and mobile UEs (e.g., cars, UAVs, pedestrians), posing broader security risks to wireless networks.
+While private 5G networks are immune to this attack, public 5G/WiFi networks are not.